-2.1.1 Refer to Figure 1 (and Figure 2 for optional reverse-pulse collector) for the general arrangement and Figure 6 for the control line schematic.
+Refer to Figure 1 (and Figure 2 for optional reverse-pulse collector) for the general arrangement and Figure 9 for the control line schematic.
 Select a location where compressed air and electrical service are available.
 The cabinet location must comply with OSHA and local safety codes.
 Allow for full access to all doors and service areas and for efficient handling of large parts.
-Provide enough clearance in front of the dust collector to remove the dust drum or dust drawer without tipping.
+Provide enough clearance in front of the dust collector to remove the dust drawer without tipping.
 Ideally, locate the blast machine directly behind the cabinet with the blast-hose connection toward the cabinet.
-The reclaimer may be rotated on the blast machine to allow for as few bends as possible to prevent wear.
-Determine the best location for all components and position them before making compressed-air connections, electrical connections, and attaching flex hose.
+The reclaimer may be rotated on the blast machine to allow for as few bends in the flex hose as possible to prevent wear.
+Determine the best location for all components and position them before making compressed-air connections, electrical connections, and attaching flex hoses.